 - Implementation and Testing - tips for assessing the integration behaviour within Ocean

 This will be a 'living' support article as additional guidance is collected.
 It is suggested that you ‘follow’ it in order to receive a notification when it is updated.
-Updated content since the previous published version will be preceded by ***
+Updated content since the previous published version will be preceded by *** and in bold font.

 Definitions Used In This Article